NightHawkATL/outage-tracker/README.md

 ## ✨ Features

-* **Grid Monitoring (KUBRA API):** Natively supports tracking any major utility company that uses the KUBRA Storm Center platform (Georgia Power, Duke Energy, Alabama Power, FirstEnergy, Entergy, and many more).
+* **Grid Monitoring (KUBRA API):** Natively supports tracking any major utility company that uses the KUBRA Storm Center platform (Georgia Power, Duke Energy, Alabama Power, FirstEnergy, Entergy) as well as Pacific Power.
 * **Multi-UPS Array Support:** Connects to your local NUT server.
 Use the `auto` setting to automatically discover and independently track every UPS in your server rack.
+* **Event History Logs:** Persistently tracks the duration, severity, and timestamps of every local grid outage and UPS battery event so you can review your power stability over time.
 * **Smart Alerting:** Configurable delay thresholds so you only get alerted if the neighborhood outage lasts longer than your UPS can handle.
 * **Instant Critical Alerts:** If a local UPS goes on battery (`OB`) and drops below your minimum safe runtime, it fires an immediate critical alert.
 * **Rich Map Notifications:** Optionally integrate a free Mapbox API key to instantly generate and attach a street-level map of the outage area directly to your phone's lock screen.
-* **100% Web UI Driven:** No `.env` files to manage.
-Update your tracked zip code, API keys, and map URLs directly from the Web UI.
+* **Web UI Configured:** Update your tracked zip code, API keys, and map URLs directly from the Web UI dashboard without having to rewrite config files.
 * **Dynamic Dashboard:** A responsive, dark-mode Bootstrap dashboard.
 If you don't use a UPS or don't want a map banner, those elements gracefully auto-hide and center the remaining data.

 ---